zhulingbiezhi/theme-stack-blog/content/post/2025/3d-printer/popular_octoprinter_plugin.md

 To install a plugin via command line, paste it into the command line of the host you installed OctoPrint on.

-[This wonderful video](https://www.youtube.com/embed/HBd0olxI-No) by [Thomas Sanladerer](https://www.youtube.com/channel/UCb8Rde3uRL1ohROUVg46h1A) can help you get through the process.

-For more information, see [OctoPrint Help Page](https://plugins.octoprint.org/help/installation/).